Your friends are fundraising. Don't miss out, opt in.

 Story

-The hopelessness of the animals imprisoned in labs and universities currently can only be matched by the hopelessness of humans waiting for cures for diseases that will never come until we use human relevant science.
-We all know someone who has died of a disease that should be curable after all the decades of research!
+The hopelessness of the animals imprisoned in UK labs and universities can only be matched by the hopelessness of humans waiting for cures for diseases that will not come until we use human relevant science.
+We all know someone who has died of a disease that should be curable after all the decades of research.

 A bit About Me